cran-task-views/TimeSeries/TimeSeries.md

   Mixture AR models are implemented in `r pkg("mixAR")` and `r pkg("uGMAR")`.
   `r pkg("setartree")` implements an SETAR tree algorithm, and a SETAR forest.
   `r pkg("tseriesTARMA")` provides routines for Threshold ARMA model testing fitting and forecasting.
+  Probabilistic forecasts with XGBoost and conformal inference are provided by `r pkg("xpect")`.
 - *Neural network autoregression* : Neural network forecasting based on lagged inputs are provided by `r pkg("tsDyn")`, `r pkg("GMDH")` and `r pkg("nnfor")`. `r pkg("NlinTS")` includes neural